matejsgit/panda_dockers/README.md

 ## Examples

 To run any of the images, you first have to build the images.
+To do navigate terminal to the cloned repository and execute folllowing script:

     $ ./build.sh

+If you work on Windows with powershell use `build.ps1` script instead.

 ### Gazebo in X11 NoVNC display container